CAROLINE BENDER, APAM

 I trained to be a Physiotherapist in London and started working in 1993.
 I have worked for the majority of my career in Australia.
 My 2 areas of interest have always been Musculoskeletal, and “Women's, Men's and Pelvic Health".
 Currently I work privately having started "Peninsula Pelvic Floor Physiotherapy" in 2010.
 My driving force and motivation is to be able to offer Men and Women evidence based management of any problem related to the pelvic region.
 I strive to treat those that come to see me in a way that I would expect to be treated myself: with enthusiasm, understanding, empathy and honesty.
-I have been joined more recently by Cee and Candice (see below) who are both fantastic Women's and Men's Health Physios.
-I encourage you to book in with them if their appointment times suit.

 The special interest area of "Women's, Men's and Pelvic Health" grew out of a need for specialised knowledge for women around the childbearing years.
 With research and increasing knowledge the special interest area has expanded to include all aspects of Continence, Women's and Men's Health, Pelvic Pain, and Pelvic Floor Rehabilitation in its entirety.

 I have 2 grown up sons who have been my life since 1997.
 They moved out of home together at the start of 2017.
 So when I am not working I am now finding time to get back to some of the things I love to do which includes skiing, yoga and playing tennis.
 I am rediscovering the fun of cooking, thinking about learning Italian ( i never get round to it!) and in recent years I have discovered the huge pleasure of acrylic painting.